FarronF/limerick-council-meetings/meetings/2016/05/23-Full Meeting of Limerick City and County Council/Minutes of Adjourned Ordinary Meeting - 23rd March 2016.md

 New Members

-The Mayor and Members welcomed the newly co-opted Members to the Meeting.--- **2**
+The Mayor and Members welcomed the newly co-opted Members to the Meeting.
+---
+**2**

 European Cities of the Future Awards